The Power of Spiritual Practice When Life Becomes Overwhelming

-During this holiday season that includes both Easter and Passover I wanted to share an inspiring and uplifting blog that is written by one of our expert love mentors, Kristie Guthrie, LPC.
-In this piece she shows how a simple spiritual practice can dramatically alter your mood.
-For more on the value of meditation, prayer and other spiritual practices in helping your love life, pick up a copy of Sealing the Deal: The Love Mentor’s Guide to Lasting Love
+One of our former love mentors, Kristie Guthrie, wrote this piece.
+She shows how a simple spiritual practice can dramatically alter your mood.
+For more on the power of spiritual practices like meditation and prayer in helping your love life, pick up a copy of Love in 90 Days.

 When I’m coaching and mentoring my clients, I first ask them about the personal accomplishments that brought them pride and joy; I direct them towards the positives in their lives.
 However, while I focus on the clients’ achievements during this early part of the process, I then also have them talk about their fears, their failings.
 Since they will use their mantras to surmount these obstacles, I encourage them to examine their lives very carefully and, of course, very honestly.

 In our sessions (by skype) I worked on bringing out her Diamond Self and helped her develop a mantra to own her inner strength power.
-She came up with “I have the courage to be who I am intended to be in all of its greatness!”
+She came up with “I have the courage to be great!”
 I asked her to sit quietly for a few minutes daily and repeat the mantra.
-Through this process, not only was Ashley awarded a promotion, but she found a fantastic guy whom she is dating exclusively.
-So when life becomes overwhelming, whether you are recovering from the heartbreak of a failed relationship, loss of a job, or simply searching for more inner peace, an affirming mantra will quiet the spirit and help you move on more quickly.
-So take a moment in your life to create a mantra or follow any spiritual practice that works for you.
-You’ll be glad you did!
+Through this process, Ashley gained a promotion.
+And she found and is dating a fantastic guy.